linebender/druid-widget-nursery/README.md

 # `druid-widget-nursery`

 This repo contains (or, at the time of writing, will contain) widgets that work with `druid`.
-The repo follows a policy of [optimistic merging], and the idea is that having a lower barrier to merging PRs hopefully leads to a nice contributor experience, which then encourages more peole to become regular collaborators for the whole `druid` family of crates.
+The repo follows a policy of [optimistic merging], and the idea is that having a lower barrier to merging PRs hopefully leads to a nice contributor experience, which then encourages more people to become regular collaborators for the whole `druid` family of crates.

 We don't insist that all widgets always build when updating to a newer version of `druid`, and so as you'll see the CI is allowed to fail.
 Fixing these build failures will often be a good opportunity for a first contribution, and people will always be willing to help out with this work either here or [on zulip][xi zulip].